ga-wdi-boston/rails-activerecord-one-to-many/README.md

 ## Lab
 Add validations.

 Add a genre to the Album.
-Also albums must have a name and the genre must be either Rock, Rap, Country, Jazz or Ska.
+Also albums must have a name and the genre must be either rock, rap, country, jazz or ska.

 Songs must have a title, artist, duration (greater than 60 seconds).
 No price is required.